Reverend Gary Davis: Biography

+Early years to 1942

-Davis was born in Laurens, South Carolina in the Piedmont region, on a farm that was, by his recollection, "way down in the sticks; so far you couldn't hear a train whistle blow unless it was on a cloudy day."
+Davis was born in Laurens, South Carolina in the Piedmont region, on a farm that was, by his recollection, "way down in the sticks; so far you couldn't hear a train whistle blow unless it was on a cloudy day".

 Of the eight children his mother bore, he was one of two who survived to adulthood.
 He became blind as an infant.
-He'd recall his grandmother telling him he got "sore eyes" when he was three-weeks old, and the doctors put something in his eyes that "cause[d] ulcers to grow" over the eyes and he ended up blind.
+He recalled his grandmother telling him he got "sore eyes" when he was three-weeks old, and the doctors put something in his eyes that "cause[d] ulcers to grow" over the eyes and he ended up blind.

 He recalled being poorly treated by his mother and that his father placed him in the care of his paternal grandmother.
 Davis reported that when he was 10 years old, his father was killed in Birmingham, Alabama.
-He later said he'd been told his father was shot by the Birmingham sheriff.
-His mother re-married and gave birth to a boy.
+He later said he had been told his father was shot by the Birmingham sheriff.
+His mother remarried and gave birth to a boy.

-He sang for the first time at Gray Court's Baptist church in South Carolina.
-He took to the guitar and assumed a unique multi-voice style produced solely with his thumb and index finger, playing gospel, ragtime, and blues tunes along with traditional and original tunes in four-part harmony.
+He sang for the first time as a boy in the choir at Gray Court's Baptist church in South Carolina.
+He took up the guitar, first attempting to construct home made instruments, then acquired a cheap mail order instrument paid for by his mother on which he played any time he could, learning his first chords from a local musician named Craig Fowler.

+Most sources state (following Davis' own account) that around 1910/1911, when Davis would have been about 15 years old, he played for several years in a black string band in Greenville, a town some 35 miles from Laurens (though less from Gray Court), comprising (according to Ian Zack) Davis, a fellow blind guitarist of the same age Willie Walker who was also very competent, two violins, a bass violin and a mandolin, which would likely have performed a wide-ranging repertoire of blues, ragtime, dance tunes, vaudeville or minstrel show songs, plus any other popular songs of the day.
+Zack, does, however, make space for a comment (on his p.
+275) that these dates for his (Davis') and Walker's membership of the string band may be wrong: in addition to both guitarists' seemingly young ages in 1910 or 1911, Davis on another occasion stated that he played with Walker when both resided in Greenville, which according to city directories and other sources was not until 1915 for Walker and 1917 for Davis.